What Is Integrative Medicine?

 Andrew Weil, M.D., is the world’s leading proponent of alternative medicine, right?
 Wrong.

-Although this is how the popular media often portrays him, Dr. Weil is actually the world’s leading proponent of integrative medicine, a philosophy that is considerably different from a blanket endorsement of alternative medicine.
-To fully understand Dr. Weil’s advice – presented in his Web sites, bestselling books and lectures, and reflected in the daily practice of thousands of physicians worldwide – it’s important to grasp what integrative medicine is, and is not.
+Although this is how the popular media often portrays him, Dr. Andrew Weil is actually the world’s leading proponent of integrative medicine, a philosophy that is considerably different from a blanket endorsement of alternative medicine.
+To fully understand Dr. Weil’s advice – presented in his website, bestselling books and lectures, and reflected in the daily practice of thousands of physicians worldwide (thanks to the in-depth training acquired at the Andrew Weil Center For Integrative Medicine at the University Of Arizona in Tucson) – it’s important to grasp what integrative medicine is, and is not.

 - Watch Dr. Weil discuss the advantages of integrative medicine.

 Any therapy that is typically excluded by conventional medicine, and that patients use instead of conventional medicine, is known as “alternative medicine.”
 It’s a catch-all term that includes hundreds of old and new practices ranging from acupuncture to homeopathy to iridology.
 Generally alternative therapies are closer to nature, cheaper and less invasive than conventional therapies, although there are exceptions.
 Some alternative therapies are scientifically validated, some are not.
 An alternative medicine practice that is used in conjunction with a conventional one is known as a “complementary” medicine.
 Example: using ginger syrup to prevent nausea during chemotherapy.
 Together, complementary and alternative medicines are often referred to by the acronym CAM.

 Enter integrative medicine.
 As defined by the National Center for Complementary and Alternative Medicine at the National Institutes of Health, integrative medicine “combines mainstream medical therapies and CAM therapies for which there is some high-quality scientific evidence of safety and effectiveness.”